 Appreciating other Buddhist traditions and groups

-One of our Co-ordinators, Jonathan MacAskill, attended last autumn’s European Buddhist Union conference in Vienna.
+One of our co-ordinators, Jonathan MacAskill, attended last autumn’s European Buddhist Union conference in Vienna.
 Read Jonathan’s blog from Vienna

 He also blogged from a visit last summer to Dhagpo Kagyu Ling, the European seat of His Holiness Karmapa Trinley Thaye Dorje in the Dordogne.
 Read Jonathan’s blog from France.

 Another of our members, John Rowan, helps organise an annual Manchester Buddhist Convention at the University.
-This sees Buddhists from across the North West come together for a series of workshops to learn more about one another’s approaches and to practice together.
+This sees Buddhists from across the north west come together for a series of workshops to learn more about one another’s approaches and to practice together.

 Our annual summer school takes place at our retreat centre, Changlochen, in the Dordogne region of southern France.
-This is an opportunity for members of the wider Dechen Sangha to spend a week together listening to Lama Jampa Thaye teach, followed by a week’s group retreat.
+This is an opportunity for members of the wider Dechen sangha to spend a week together listening to Lama Jampa Thaye teach, followed by a week’s group retreat.

-Last year two of younger Sangha members, Robert Sainsbury (11) and Emily Sainsbury (15) blogged from France and you can read their blogs here.
+In 2016 two of younger Sangha members, Robert Sainsbury (11) and Emily Sainsbury (15) blogged from France and you can read their blogs here.